highbyte/dotnet-6502/doc/SCRIPTING.md

 - **Hook cache** — cache `LuaFunction` references (from `lua.GetFunction(name)`) instead of MoonSharp `DynValue` references.
 - **Proxy classes** — `LuaCpuProxy`, `LuaMemProxy`, `LuaLogProxy` are MoonSharp-specific.
 A NLua adapter would provide equivalent proxy classes with NLua-compatible attribute conventions.
 - **File I/O and HTTP** — `LuaFileProxy` and `LuaHttpProxy` have no MoonSharp dependency (`System.IO` and `System.Net.Http` respectively) and can be reused as-is in a NLua adapter.
 The adapter would register their methods as individual NLua callbacks on Lua tables, exactly as the MoonSharp adapter does.
+- **Key/value store** — `IScriptStore`, `FileSystemScriptStore`, and `DelegateScriptStore` have no MoonSharp dependency and can be reused as-is.
+The adapter would register the `store.get/set/delete/exists/list` callbacks on a Lua table in the same way.

 ## Script lifecycle